kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 behavior, so each crashing pod would be adding an excess of 25 pod state transition API requests, for a total of 2750 excess API requests for a node fully saturated with crashing pods.

-For the per node case, because the change could be more significant, with nearly trivial (when compared to pod startup metrics) max allowable backoffs of 1s, there is more risk to node stability expected.
-This change is of particular interest to be tested in the alpha period by end users, and is why it is still included, but only by opt-in.
-In this case, for a hypothetical node with the default maximum 110 pods each with one crashing container all stuck in a simultaneous 1s maximum CrashLoopBackoff, as above, at its most efficient this would result in a new restart for each pod every second, and therefore the API requests to change the state transition would be expected to increase from ~550 requests/10s to 5500 requests/10s, or 10x.
-In addition, since the maximum backoff would be lowered, an ideal pod would continue to restart more often than today's behavior, adding 305 excess restarts within the first 5 minutes and 310 excess restarts every 5 minutes after that; each crashing pod would be contributing an excess of ~1550 pod state transition API requests, and fully saturated node with a full 110 crashing pods would be adding 170,500 new pod transition API requests every five minutes, which is an an excess of ~568 requests/10s. <<[!UNRESOLVED non blocking: kubernetes default for the kubelet client rate limit and how this changes by machine size]>> <<[UNRESOLVED]>>

 ## Design Details